arp242/arp242.net/_posts/2019-05-26-copyright.markdown

 to almost all books, films, and music produced in the last ~70 years.
 If we look back on history then entire eras are defined in large part by their art and culture.
-Future historians will look back to Star Trek and similar contemporary creative works (people are already doing this).
+Future historians will look back to Star Trek and similar contemporary creative works just as we look back to the Iliad or Beowulf.

+---

 Some authors have taken objection to "fan fiction" (not that a Pokémon party is "fan fiction"), for example [George R.R.
 Martin][grrm] and [Diana Gabaldon][gabaldon].
 I have some sympathy especially for Gabaldon's feelings regarding other people using her characters:

 > Characters—good characters, “real” characters—derive their reality from the
 > person who created them.
 They \_are\_ the person who created them, refracted